- There are some bird species known as brood parasites, that lay eggs in other birds’ nests to force other birds to raise their young.

 - The female honeyguide lays a single egg in multiple nests.
 By doing so, she spreads out the risk to multiple hosts and ensures more of her eggs survive.

 - The common cuckoo is easily one of the most well-known and studied brood parasitic bird species.
 It poses as a sparrowhawk and bullies a bird out of its nest so it can lay its eggs.

 Many bird species lovingly care for their eggs and go to great lengths to protect them.
 Females may sit on a nest for weeks, while males work to protect the eggs and search for food.
 That said, several notorious bird species take a different approach.
 Instead of brooding their own eggs, these birds rely on other birds to hatch and raise their young.
 Known as brood parasites, these birds that lay eggs in other birds’ nests employ a number of underhanded tactics.
 Some will rely on deception to trick other birds into raising their young.
 Meanwhile, like Old World mafioso, some birds bully other species into taking care of their eggs.
-In fact, some will go so far as to intimate other birds and may destroy the host bird’s eggs.
+In fact, some will go so far as to intimidate other birds and may destroy the host bird’s eggs.
 While rare, such behavior is well documented and is worth further exploration.
 Here is a list of 5 birds that lay eggs in other birds’ nests.

 #5: Brown-headed Cowbird